List of Stargirl characters: Ted Grant / Wildcat

 Ted Grant / Wildcat is a member of the original JSA who was a former heavyweight boxer and skilled street fighter that wore an exosuit that artificially enhanced his natural athletic prowess.

 During the fight against Eclipso, Wildcat attended Rebecca McNider's funeral.
 Then he and the other JSA members had to decide what to do about Eclipso and his host Bruce Gordon.
 Wildcat and Hourman voted to kill off Gordon while Flash and Pat voted not to kill Gordon.
 This resulted in them having no choice but to kill Bruce Gordon and contain his gem.

-When the ISA got back together one holiday season, Wildcat showed up at Pat's garage to pick up Johnny Thunder as Solomon Grundy is with the ISA.
+When the ISA reunited one holiday season, Wildcat showed up at Pat's garage to pick up Johnny Thunder as Solomon Grundy is with the ISA.
 He advised Pat to worry about the safety of his son.
 When Pat arrived at the scene of the fight, Grant was thrown out of a window by an unknown opponent and landed near him.

 Ten years later, Grant's suit was inherited by Yolanda Montez who became the new Wildcat.

 In season two, Eclipso used an illusion of Ted Grant to fight Yolanda.